-Who I am and how to get in toden with me.
-Instructor: Peter Kuhlman Office: Ebaugh 114 Phone: 587-6698 (if you let this ring, it will get forwarded to my cell phone or voicemail if I'm not immediately available if you really need to get in touch with me, don't hesitate to call) E-mail: kuhlman@denison.edu Office hours: To optimize our opportunities to meet outside of class hours to discuss any questions or difficulties you are having, I don't have regular "office hours", but instead set up individual or group appointments.
-I will make every effort to ensure that you and I can find a time to meet outside of class hours to discuss any topics that are of concern to you.
-I will be available for at least 3 hours of appointments each week, as long as they are scheduled by the end of the preceding week.
+Instructor: Peter Kuhlman Office: Ebaugh 117

+Phone: 587-6698 (if you let this ring, it will get forwarded to my cell phone -- or voicemail if reserve the right to not answer at some of those hours!).

+I'm not immediately available -- so if you really need to get in touch with me, don't hesitate to call) You're welcome to call at any hour of the day or night (though I difficulties you're having, I don't have regular "office hours", but instead set up individual or group appointments.
+I'll make every effort to ensure that you and I can find a time to meet outside of class hours to discuss any topics that are of concern to you.